walkerang/forking/README.md

-# Git for Librarians: Recipe Lab
+# Lab Activity: Forking

-In this lab, we will be simulating the experience of contributing to an open source project on GitHub.
+In this lab, we will be simulating the experience of contributing to an open source project on GitHub using the [Forking Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).
+Recall from the previous lab that Branching requires "read-write" access a central, server-side repository on GitHub.
+Forking is a method of collaboration that allows anyone to contribute to an open source project **without** read-write permissions to a GitHub repository.

+> A "Fork" is a copy of a server-side Git repository (i.e. on GitHub) on another user's account.
+This allows the original repository owner to maintain their project without granting repository permissions to anyone else, while also giving users a copy of a project that they can manage on GitHub on their own.
+The benefit to open source communities is that data can be pushed and pulled between Forks through Pull Requests.

 By the end of this lab, you will have experience with the following:

 - Forking a repository from GitHub
 - Cloning a forked repository to your computer